305 Raitt, Box 353410

 Students have access to faculty mentors and research facilities through the Medical Center, the South Lake Union Research Hub, and the Fred Hutchinson Cancer Research Center.
 Clinical facilities include UW Medical Center, Harborview Medical Center, Northwest Kidney Center, Seattle Children's hospital, Seattle Cancer Care Alliance, Northwest Hospital and Medical Center, Valley Medical Center, and the Center for Human Development and Disabilities.

 Students may apply to the graduate degree program after completing a bachelor's or a master's degree.
 Prerequisite coursework in nutrition, chemistry, biochemistry, and human physiology is required.
+For specific admission requirements, see program website.
 Students who wish to supplement their degree program with the Academy of Nutrition and Dietetics -accredited GCPD must also complete prerequisite coursework in microbiology, psychology, food science, and English.
 Students who have completed a didactic program in dietetics may apply to the graduate program and the GCPD.